Swepps/pokeautobuilder/README.md

-# Poké Auto-Builder
+# Poké Autobuilder

-Poké Auto-Builder is a small web-app designed to make planning a team for a playthrough much easier.
+Poké Autobuilder is a small web-app designed to make planning a team for a playthrough much easier.

 Features:
 - Pokémon Team Builder.